harshsinha787/webhook-repo/README.md

-# Dev Assessment - Webhook Receiver
+# Webhook Receiver And Webpage UI

-Please use this repository for constructing the Flask webhook receiver.
+This repository has Flask webhook receiver in the app/webhook folder and the webpage UI in the app/frontend folder.

 *******************